 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a recovery factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
-The minimum population size is 66,884 animals.
+The minimum population size is 57,637 animals.
 The maximum productivity rate is 0.12, the default value for pinnipeds.
 The recovery factor (Fr) is 0.5, the default value for stocks of unknown status relative to optimum sustainable population (OSP) and with the CV of the average mortality estimate less than 0.3 (Wade and Angliss 1997).
-PBR for the western North Atlantic stock of harbor seals is 2,006.
+PBR for the portion of the western North Atlantic stock of harbor seals in U.S. waters is 1,729.